datatrail-jhu/08_data/manuscript/04_databases.md

 o) keep half of the observations in the `family` table and half of the observations in the `school` table

 {choose-answers:4}
-?
-To join the variables in two different tables, keeping only the observations found in *both* tables, which type of join would you use?
+?3 To join the variables in two different tables, keeping only the observations found in *both* tables, which type of join would you use?

 C) Inner Join
-o) Left Join
+m) Left Join
 o) Right Join
 o) Full Join
 o) Anti Join
 o) Semi Join

 {choose-answers:4}
+?3 To join the variables in two different tables, keeping only the observations found in *the* first table specified, which type of join would you use?

+C) Left Join
+m) Inner Join
+o) Right Join
+o) Full Join
+o) Anti Join
+o) Semi Join

+{choose-answers:4}
-?
-Which of these is NOT an advantage of storing relational data in a database?
+?4 Which of these is NOT an advantage of storing relational data in a database?

 C) allows you to store all of your data in a single spreadsheet, making access to all the data at once simple
 C) removes any need for a password, making the data open to anyone on the Internet